milankoster/Snake-Q-Learning/deepqlearning/README.md

 ### Base Model

 The 'base' model uses the same 12 states as the normal q learning version.
-The inputs are all binary and indicate the snake's direction, direction of the food and whether the spaces surrounding the snake's head are safe.
+The inputs are all binary and indicate the snake's direction, the direction of the food, and whether the spaces surrounding the snake's head are safe.

 The scores are very erratic, which means the model is very inconsistent.